PeteAndrews1289/aws-hybrid-cloud-security-lab/README.md

 - Reviewed CloudTrail event history to observe infrastructure actions
 - Used CloudWatch to monitor EC2 metrics such as CPU and network activity
 - Established baseline system behavior prior to attack simulation

+## Security Gaps Identified

+- No visibility into failed SSH login attempts
+- No host-level logging configured
+- No centralized log aggregation (SIEM)
+- SSH exposed to the internet (even if restricted)

+### Risk

+An attacker could attempt repeated login attempts or exploit vulnerabilities without being detected by default AWS logging services.

+## Security Recommendations

+- Replace SSH with AWS Systems Manager Session Manager to eliminate public SSH exposure
+- Enable host-level logging (e.g., auth logs)
+- Integrate logs into a SIEM solution (e.g., Splunk)
+- Enable VPC Flow Logs for network visibility
+- Implement intrusion detection mechanisms for abnormal behavior

+## Key Takeaway

+This project demonstrates that cloud security is not just about restricting access, but also about ensuring sufficient visibility to detect and respond to malicious activity.